cmpi66/azure-network-protocols/README.md

 15. Back in Wireshark, fileter for DNS traffic only
 16. From your Window VM in Powershell use the command `nslookup` to see what google.com and disney.com's Ip addresses are
-  a.
-Observe the DNS traffic being shown in Wireshark
+  - Observe the DNS traffic being shown in Wireshark

 ## Observe RDP Traffic